- FRITZ!Box 6890 LTE

 - Select "Internet connection" from the drop-down list.

-- If the FRITZ!Box indicates that the LTE connection is established temporarily and drops repeatedly, follow the instructions in our guide FRITZ!Box reports that the LTE connection drops frequently.
+- If the FRITZ!Box indicates that the LTE connection is established temporarily and drops repeatedly, follow the steps in our guide FRITZ!Box reports that the LTE connection drops frequently.

 2 Checking whether the LTE network is supported